Health Service Information

 Comprised of a steering group and broader forum of experts to provide strategic advice to commissioners in their local area.

-NHS Choices - www.nhs.uk is the UK’s biggest health website.
+NHS Website - www.nhs.uk is the UK’s biggest health website.
 It provides a comprehensive health information service to help put you in control of your healthcare.

 The website helps you make choices about your health, from decisions about your lifestyle, such as smoking, drinking and exercise, to finding and using NHS services in England.